RussCoder/djvujs/library/README.md

 ## Tests

 There are some automatic tests.
-In order to run them you should run `npm start` and then open `http://localhost:9000/tests`.
+In order to run them you should run `pnpm start` and then open `http://localhost:9000/tests`.

 The tests are run automatically when the page loads.
 If everything is ok, you will see that all messages are green.
 If